spacelift-io/user-documentation/docs/getting-started/integrate-source-code/GitHub.md

 ## Signed in with another option

-If you used GitLab, Google, or Microsoft to create your account, you will need to create a GitHub application to link it to Spacelift.
+If you used GitLab, Google, or Microsoft to create your account, you will need to create a GitHub custom applicationto link it to Spacelift.

 {% else %}
 You will need to create a GitHub application to link it to Spacelift.